 Convergence rates of stable solutions

 How quickly do solutions to a nonlinear ordinary differential equation with a globally stable equilibrium decay?
 These papers consider this question for scalar ordinary and stochastic differential equations.
-The use of the theory of regularly varying functions is a recent theme in QTDE and we employ regular variation here to prove very precise asymptotic results.
+The use of the theory of regularly varying functions is a recent theme in QTDE, and we employ regular variation here to prove precise asymptotic results.

 J. A. D. Appleby and D. D. Patterson, Classification of convergence rates of solutions of perturbed ordinary differential equations with regularly varying nonlinearity, Electron.
 J. Qual.
 Theory Differ.
 Equ., Proc.
 10th Coll.
 Qualitative Theory of Diff.
 Equ., No. 3 (2016), 1-38.